Webinar: International Women's Day 2021: Northern Women who #ChooseToChallenge

 - Professor Arianna Giovannini, De Montfort University and Associate Fellow, IPPR North

-- Catherine Rutter, Managing Director Connected, Lloyds Banking Group
+- Catherine Rutter, Managing Director Customer Contact, Lloyds Banking Group

-- Sally Penni MBE, Founder of Women in Law
+- Sally Penni MBE, Founder of Women in the Law

 - Clare Fallon, North of England Correspondent, Channel 4 News